What I'm up to - July 2023

 Click click click:

 In contrast to June, July was a barnstormer of a month.
-So much so that I had a couple of days where my hands ached and my brain felt like swiss cheese.
+So much so that I had a couple of days where my hands ached and my brain felt like Swiss cheese.
 But it was a good kind of ache, both in the brain and my mitts.
 The ache of work done and words counted.
 I can taste the end of this first draft and I am psyched to get into editing it.

 This time last year I was midway through another novel, but I was fighting burnout, in a brand new job, the country was wilting under the hottest temperatures since the 70's and I was recovering from Covid.
 It sucked, in brief.